 This post may contain affiliate links.
 Please read our disclosure policy.

-Image shows chicken breast thinly sliced and seasoned with baking soda to tenderize the meat before stir frying
+Image shows chicken breast thinly sliced and seasoned with baking soda to velvet and tenderize the meat before stir frying

 15-minute tender chicken marinade for the best stir fry!